Could normal sensation return after years of complete loss?

 Phantom sensations from surgery, scars, amputations, or reconstructed skin

 Our skin has an abundance of different sensors that provide what and where signals.
-Our perceptions depend on the fidelity and interpretation of the signals.
+Our perceptions depend on the fidelity and interpretation of those signals.

 Pain-masking medications may block corrupted signals without restoring fidelity.
 Thus, masking pain may not relieve pain or perception problems.

-Testing the algorithm for seemingly disparate disorders yielded unexpected responses and outcomes.
+Testing PhotoMed’s algorithm for seemingly disparate disorders yielded unexpected responses and outcomes.
 The abrupt “awakening” of numb fingers or toes sparks surprise for nearly everyone.
-Could the return of innate sensation break the cascade of complications of diabetes?
+Could the return of innate sensations break the cascade of falls, injuries, amputations and early death due to diabetes?

 Prompting the return to a more normal state does NOT treat the disease, such as diabetes.
-This is important because non-invasive therapies frequently are accused of treating symptoms.
-(Like in the presence of aspirin?)
+Could the “awakening” of lost sensation work like taking your cold-numbed hand out of ice water?

-Could a few photons, no brighter than in sunlight, force the body to to maintain “normal” after therapy ends?
+Could a few photons, no brighter than in sunlight, provide a signal or catalyst to the body to prompt the “back-to-normal” function that continues after therapy ends?

 Phantom pain - missing maps lead to experiencing pain

 Neuroscientists report pain perceived in amputated limbs, called “phantom” pain.
-Google V.S.
-Ramachandran to learn more about the peculiarities of how the body fill in missing details, including pain.
+V.S.
+Ramachandran describes (1) his use of visual feedback in restoring brain functions.

-For some patients, “mirror therapy” or virtual reality goggles can relieve phantom pain over several-to-many visits.
+For some patients, “mirror therapy” or virtual reality goggles can relieve phantom pain.
+It typically takes several-to-many visits to achieve lasting benefit.
 The therapies require the patient to intentionally participate with the hope that neuroplasticity might “rewire” their brain to relieve the “phantom” pain and abnormal sensations.

-Could mapping errors account for pain at scars, post-surgical pain, or phantom pain in reconstructed skin?
+Could phantom pain account for the pain at scars, post-surgical pain, or phantom pain in reconstructed skin?

-PhotoMed’s Triple 2 Algorithm provides the practitioner with a more efficient approach that:
+PhotoMed’s Triple 2 Algorithm provides the practitioner with an efficient approach that could:

-Prompts the return of sensation bilaterally after treating only one side
+Prompt bilateral sensation lost to diabetes after treating only one side

 Two visits are enough to learn if the therapy likely won’t work.